tuangel134/BlackClaw/README.md

   and per-app watch lists keep it from being noisy
 - **Export finances to CSV** for a backup or to open in a spreadsheet

+- **New Features
+Agent Core Reliability:**
+- Hardened ActionGuard with anti-prompt-injection defense
+- Guided permissions onboarding
+- Multi-step plans verified before execution
+- Implementation of TTS Voice for morning summary, evening summary.

+**Learning and Memory:**
+- The assistant learns from your habits and anticipates your needs
+- Learns from your corrections (when you delete actions)
+- Context memory across tasks
+- Active learning of preferences (ignored apps)

+**Auto-Correction:**
+- Automatically attaches what's on screen when a plan fails
+- Intelligent memory consolidation

+**Visual Refinement:**
+- Cleaner and clearer onboarding
+- Improved suggestion cards

 ### Messaging & remote control
 - Send messages on WhatsApp, Telegram, Discord, and more
 - **Drive the phone remotely** by messaging it from a Telegram / Discord / WeChat